debate-map/app/README.md

 <details><summary><b>[setup-backend] Setting up base tools needed for local/remote k8s deployments</b></summary>

 Required:
-* 1\) Install Rust via the `rustup` toolkit: https://www.rust-lang.org/tools/install
+* 1\) Install Rust via the `rustup` toolkit.
+	* 1.1\) Install rustup (installer/updater for rust toolchains): https://www.rust-lang.org/tools/install
+	* 1.2\) Install rust by running (in repo root): `rustc --version` (rustup installs the version specified in `rust-toolchain.toml`)
-	* 1.1\) If using VSCode, it's highly recommended to install the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
+	* 1.3\) If using VSCode, it's highly recommended to install the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
-* 2\) Install Tilt: https://github.com/tilt-dev/tilt (I'm currently on version 0.30.13)
-	* 2.1\) If the `tilt` binary was not already added to your `Path` environment variable (depends on install path), do so.
-* 3\) Install Helm (used during k8s deployment), v3.10.3+: https://helm.sh/docs/intro/install
-	* 3.1\) On Windows, recommended install steps:
-		* 3.1.1\) Install [Chocolatey](https://chocolatey.org/install). (if `choco` command not already present)
-		* 3.1.2\) Run: `choco install kubernetes-helm`
-* 3\) Install a Docker container system.
+* 2\) Install a Docker container system.
-	* 3.1\) If on Windows, you'll first need to [install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+	* 2.1\) If on Windows, you'll first need to [install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
 For the simple case, this involves...
-		* 3.1.1\) Run `wsl --install`, restart, wait for WSL2's post-restart installation process to complete, then enter a username and password (which is probably worth recording).
+		* 2.1.1\) Run `wsl --install`, restart, wait for WSL2's post-restart installation process to complete, then enter a username and password (which is probably worth recording).
-		* 3.1.2\) It is highly recommended to set memory/cpu limits for the WSL system (as [seen here](https://stackoverflow.com/a/66797264)), otherwise it can (and likely will) consume nearly all of your device's resources.
+		* 2.1.2\) It is highly recommended to set memory/cpu limits for the WSL system (as [seen here](https://stackoverflow.com/a/66797264)), otherwise it can (and likely will) consume nearly all of your device's resources.
-	* 3.2\) Before installing your Docker container system, make sure the version you're installing is compatible with Debate Map's requirements.
-Currently, the repo is developed on machines with v1.24.2 (as part of [Docker Desktop 4.11.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-4110)) and Kubernetes v1.25.2 (as part of Docker Desktop 4.15.0), so it's recommended to install one of those versions (preferably the newer one).
+	* 2.2\) Option 1: Install Docker Desktop: https://www.docker.com/products/docker-desktop (currently recommended for Windows and Mac)
+	* 2.3\) Option 2: Install Rancher Desktop: https://docs.rancherdesktop.io/getting-started/installation (currently recommended for Linux)
+* 3\) Install Tilt: https://github.com/tilt-dev/tilt#install-tilt (as of ?, I'm on version 0.30.13)
+	* 3.1\) If the `tilt` binary was not already added to your `Path` environment variable (depends on install path), do so.
+* 4\) Install Helm (used during k8s deployment), v3.10.3+: https://helm.sh/docs/intro/install
-	* 3.3\) On Windows and Mac, this means installing Docker Desktop (see step 3.2 above for recommended install link).
+	* 4.1\) On Windows, recommended install steps:
+		* 4.1.1\) Install [Chocolatey](https://chocolatey.org/install). (if `choco` command not already present)
+		* 4.1.2\) Run: `choco install kubernetes-helm`
-	* 3.4\) On Linux, it's also recommended to install Docker Desktop (see step 3.2 above for recommended install link). (installing Docker Engine on its own is apparently also possible, though not recommended, since these docs are written assuming Docker Desktop is installed)
+	* 4.2\) On Linux, recommended install route (see link above for alternatives): `sudo snap install helm --classic`

 Highly recommended: (frontend devs can skip, if setting up a minimal local backend)
 * 1\) Install [Lens](https://k8slens.dev), a very handy, general-purpose k8s inspection tool.
 * 2\) Install [DBeaver](https://dbeaver.io/download), a ui tool for viewing/modifying postgresql databases.

-Additional tools: (frontend devs can skip)
+Additional tools: (all optional)
-* 1\) Install the VSCode [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools), and connect it with your kubeconfig file (eg. `$HOME/.kube/config`).
+* 1\) [opt] Install the VSCode [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools), and connect it with your kubeconfig file (eg. `$HOME/.kube/config`).
+	* Note: I (Venryx) personally no longer use this extension, due to it performing more background operations (of reading the k8s cluster state) than desired.
 	* 1.1\) Also install the [Pod File System Explorer](https://marketplace.visualstudio.com/items?itemName=sandipchitale.kubernetes-file-system-explorer) component, enabling the Kubernetes extension to display the file-tree of running pods, and open their files.
-* 2\) Install the VSCode [Bridge to Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=mindaro.mindaro), for replacing a service in a remote kubernetes cluster with one running locally (for easier/faster debugging).
+* 2\) [opt] Install the VSCode [Bridge to Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=mindaro.mindaro), for replacing a service in a remote kubernetes cluster with one running locally (for easier/faster debugging).
 * 3\) See here for more helpful tools: https://collabnix.github.io/kubetools

 </details>